bram-janssens/B2Boost/README.md

 # B2Boost
 Functions for the academic B2Boost study (currently under review and under active development).

-The currently possible functions are:
+The currently available functions are:

 EMPB_validation: validate using the EMPB metric developed for B2B churn